A-l-Mahi/A-l-Mahi/README.md

 - :telescope: I look for interesting patterns in data.

-- :seedling: Exploring Machine Learning and Deeplearning.
+- :seedling: Exploring Machine Learning and Deep learning.

 - :zap: I always refresh my mind with some Manga and Programming puzzles